SERVIR-Amazonia/trinidad-and-tobago-training/time-series-change1/lt-tutorial-1.md

 <img align="center" src="../images/time-series-1/point-mode-2.PNG" hspace="15" vspace="10" width="600">

 The core interpretation is the difference between the grey line and the red line.
 The grey line represents the trajectory of the observed (measured) spectral values for the pixel.
 The values are extracted from image collections with properties that define the date window and years of the collection.
-We refer to these as the "source" spectral values.
+We refer to these as the **"source"** spectral values.
 They bounce around from year to year because of subtle changes in the atmosphere, the timing of image acquisition, etc.

 The red line shows what the algorithms decided was the best temporal segmentation through those observed values.
 This is a function of the fitting parameters of the segmentation model.
-We refer to these as the "fitted" spectral values.
+We refer to these as the **"fitted"** spectral values.

 The goal with these plots is to determine if:
 1. The trajectory of the source values captures the processes you believe are occuring at the surface
 2. The fitted values adequately capture the overall "shape" of the trajectory of the source values.

-**(Optional) Exploring dynamics with three-color composite images** While the point mode is the only way to fully understand and evaluate the source and fitted values, it is an inefficient way to explore the spatial patterns.
+**Exploring dynamics with three-color composite images**

+While the point mode is the only way to fully understand and evaluate the source and fitted values, it is an inefficient way to explore the spatial patterns.
 We can happen upon pixels where the source values indicate a problem with the imagery, or where the fitting parameters are likely not chosen appropriately, but such findings happen by chance.
 It would be handy to have a quick visual tool to scan the landscape and evaluate trends and potential problems.

 The RGB visualization tool in the LandTrendr GUI is designed to quickly evaluate spatial patterns of spectral fitting by the algorithm.
 In this tool, we run LT across many pixels, and then show images of the LT-fitted values across pixels, with different years of fitted imagery in the red, green, and blue colors on the screen.
 With awareness of the years being displayed and the properties of the spectral values being rendered, it is possible to interpret spatial patterns in the RGB images in terms of their land cover change processes, or problems with the imagery or fitting.